Last Updated on

 Let’s say that you are known for painting boats.
 You probably paint boats because you have a passion for boats and the water.

 Write some detailed information about specific things you know about boats or the areas you have visited that relate to boats.

 People who are interested in learning more about the topics you have written about will find you in Google’s search.
 Those people are your target audience.
 The chance of you selling your art increases because they too have a passion for what you create.

 By creating content, you are providing value to a customer while building brand awareness.
 The people who are reading your posts are also learning that you are an artist.

 Success Will Not Happen Overnight

 Most artists stop blogging way too early.
-They get all excited and after a month of posting blogs they give up because they do not see any instant results.
-This is good news for you, there will be less competition you will have to worry about.
+They get all excited, and after a month of posting blogs they give up because they do not see any instant results.
+This is good news for you is that there will be less competition you will have to worry about.